WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

 # Mission 2: Configure Action and create an order.

  **<details><summary>What is Action? <span style="color: orange;">[Optional]</span></summary>**
-An action is a functionality that lets your AI agent connect with external systems so it can perform more complex tasks, such as bookings or finding information.
+Action is a task that an AI agent performs by understanding user intents and completes by connecting to external systems.

 For more information visit [Webex Documentation](https://help.webex.com/en-us/article/ncs9r37/Webex-AI-Agent-Studio-Administration-guide#concept-template_5ea99e1f-a679-4cf9-8e33-7a4f83d9f66a){:target="_blank"}